-There are several techniques of forging Damask
+There are several techniques to forge Damascus steel:

 Our Damascus steel knives all have a stainless Damascus blade made of 120 layers.